The Régie du logement is a provincial body that supervises the residential rental market and applies Quebec's housing laws and regulations.

 Once you've filed a request with the Régie du logement, you will be offered conciliation services to help you and your landlord reach an agreement.
 You can accept or refuse this offer.

 If you participate in conciliation but you and your landlord cannot reach an agreement, the process before the Régie will resume.
 But if the conciliation succeeds and a settlement is reached, the file will be closed.

 If you cannot agree, there will be a hearing.
 At the hearing, you can act for yourself or have someone else represent you (certain conditions apply).
-You can also be represented by a lawyer unless your case involves a claim for $ 7,000 or less.
 Remember that the Régie uses its own set of procedures.

 The person who runs the hearing and makes a decision in Régie cases is called a commissioner, not a judge.
 Commissioners are judges or lawyers appointed by the government to hear and decide case that are the responsibility of the Régie du logement.

 Once the hearing is over, the commissioner will make a decision within three months and send it to you by mail.

 To learn more about who can act for you in a case before the Régie, see our article Hearings at the Régie du logement.

 Are there any Régie offices outside Montreal and Quebec City?

 Yes.
 There are Régie du logement offices across Quebec.
 You don't have to travel to Montreal or Quebec City to file a request.